broomej/genetics-tools-docker/README.md

 * PLINK v1.9 and v2.0
 * VCFtools
 * BCFtools
+* METAL
 * R packages
     * GENESIS and dependencies (gdsfmt, SeqArray, SeqVarTools, etc.)
     * Tidyverse packages (dplyr, tidyr, ggplot2, etc.) and GGally
     * plinkFile
 * Snakemake

-All software is installed with micromamba except `plinkFile`.
-See the Dockerfile for which repositories specific packages are installed from.
+Software is installed with micromamba where possible.
+See the Dockerfile for details.

 ## Usage